 Ford has been smart with the design of the B-MAX and has removed the structural pillars that strengthen the middle car.
 Instead, Ford has integrated these pillars into the design of the doors themselves, creating a vast opening without compromising the body’s integrity and crash protection.
 And apart from door-runners for the sliding side doors in the rear wing panels, Ford hasn't compromised the styling of the B-MAX.

 The overall design of the Ford B-MAX echoes that of the larger C-MAX, with swooping headlights as well as wraparound rear light clusters.
 It's not as appealing to look at as the Ford Fiesta, but the B-MAX still has the edge over the Vauxhall Meriva and Nissan Note – although the car looks a little slab-sided on smaller 15-inch wheels.

 Ford offers the B-MAX in four specifications - entry-level Studio, mid-range Zetec and the flagship B-MAX Titanium and Titanium X models.

-The entry-level Ford B-MAX Studio cars are a bit Spartan, but Zetec versions get loads of kit and accessories, including Ford's My Key system (which lets you limit the volume of the radio or the car's top speed when the driver uses the spare key), 15-inch alloy wheels, LED daytime running lights, front fog lights and air-con.
+The entry-level Ford B-MAX Studio cars are sparsely equipped, but Zetec versions get loads of kit and accessories, including Ford's My Key system (which lets you limit the volume of the radio or the car's top speed when the driver uses the spare key), 15-inch alloy wheels, LED daytime running lights, front fog lights and air-con.

-Meanwhile, the Ford B-MAX Titanium gets things like 16-inch alloys, automatic headlights and wipers, heated seats, a start button, climate control and cruise control.
+Meanwhile, the Ford B-MAX Titanium gets desirable additions such as 16-inch alloys, automatic headlights and wipers, heated seats, a start button, climate control and cruise control.
 Options include a City Pack, which features parking sensors and power-folding door mirrors, while the Ford B-MAX Titanium X Pack gets part-leather seats, heated front seats and 17-inch alloy wheels.